 The Mathematical Institute offers a bachelor programme in Mathematics and master programmes in Mathematics and in Statistical Science.
 The institute also teaches many mathematics and statistics courses in other academic programmes of the university.
 About 50 PhD students work on a thesis in a small team or closely supervised by one of the professors.

 The Mathematical Institute is committed to provide meaningful, rigorous and quality education in a friendly environment, at all academic levels.
 Its programs in mathematics and statistics span the widths of these fields, from applied to fundamental, and from algebra to data science.
 To offer its students still additional choices the Mathematical Institute cooperates with several other institutes and consortia.

 The mathematics programs are very positively evaluated, for contents, quality of professors, general training, and organisation, both by national review committees and by students.
-The bachelor program was awarded the predicate "topopleiding" in 2016.
+The bachelor program was awarded the predicate "topopleiding" in 2016 and in 2017.

 The bachelor's programme in Mathematics is set up as a joint program with Delft University, while the master's programme is linked to Mastermath, a cooperation of all Dutch universities.
 For the master's specialisation in Algebra, Geometry and Number Theory the Mathematical Institute has a unique cooperation with several European universities through the Algant consortium.
 Finally the master in Statistical Science is a joint program of the Mathematical Institute, the Department of Medical Statistics and Bioinformatics, and the Faculty of Social and Behavioural Sciences of Leiden University.